 - Filter process list on process names.

-One advantage of conky is that is doesn’t depend of the desktop environment and you can install it in any linux distro.
+One advantage of conky is that is doesn’t depend on the desktop environment and you can install it in any Linux distro.

-For example, if you want to see the processes of an specific user, type the following:
+For example, if you want to see the processes of a specific user, type the following: